viamrobotics/docs/docs/components/base.md

   logger.Fatalf("cannot get base: %v", err)
 }

-// Move the base forward 10mm at a velocity of 1 mm/s
+// Move the base forward 10 mm at a velocity of 1 mm/s
 myBase.MoveStraight(context.Background(), 10, 1)

 // Stop the base